Manohar-1/Manohar-1/README.md

 <h3 align="center"> What you do today define your tomorrow </h3>
-<h5 align="center">Aspiring Java Backend Developer.
-An individual who can write clean
-and optimize code.
-Like to solve Data Structure and Algorithms problems.
-I have made some solo and collaborative projects and continue to have some experience as well as acquiring more knowledge.
-Looking for enhancing my skills as a Backend Developer.</h5>
+<h4 align="center">Aspiring Java Backend Developer proficient in writing clean and optimized code, adept at solving Data Structure and Algorithms problems.
+Possesses experience in solo and collaborative project development, with a keen interest in further skill enhancement within the realm of Backend Development.</h4>